Tutorial

 To stop a running Searcher you can execute:

-romeo searcher stop <name>
+romeo searcher stop <name>and to restart it

-If no Searcher with name was loaded yet, it will be first.
+romeo searcher start <name>If no Searcher with name was loaded yet, it will be first.

 Changing mode